ifu-lobuntu/jbpm-designer-extensions/jbpm-designer-cmmn/progress.md

 ##Misc
  - Remove git repo info from platformURIs
  - Use structureRef to determine where the referenced UML class is

+###VDML Integration
+ - *Link Case to Collaboration
+ - *Link Tasks to Activities

 ##1.2.
 In Progress